Jason White (musician, born 1967): The Janglers/Jason White and the Dying Breed

 The Janglers continued to tour constantly and opened shows for Phish, Widespread Panic, The Radiators, Toad the Wet Sprocket, Hot Tuna, and The Dickey Betts Band among others.
 They served as the backing band for Rock and Roll Hall of Fame inductee Bo Diddley on two separate occasions.
 The Janglers performed their song "Ties That Bind" on the television show Star Search on April 20, 1991.

 The Janglers disbanded in 1993, after which White moved to a secluded cabin in Waite Hill, Ohio, where he lived for six months and wrote songs.
 The songs he composed during this period caught the attention of Clay Bradley, an artist-publisher relations executive at Broadcast Music Incorporated (BMI) in Nashville.
-White formed a new band, Jason White and the Dying Breed, and began making trips to Nashville where he recorded demos of his new songs at Bradley's Barn, owned by Clay Bradley's grandfather, the renowned producer Owen Bradley.
+White formed a new band, Jason White and the Dying Breed, and began making trips to Nashville where he recorded demos of his new songs at Bradley's Barn, a recording studio owned by Clay Bradley's grandfather, the producer Owen Bradley.
 Those demos were sent to major record labels and led to a contract with Universal Records for White as a solo artist.
 White teamed up with producer John Simon (The Band, Blood, Sweat & Tears, Simon and Garfunkel) and recorded an album entitled Confessions on the Overpass (1997).
 A shakeup in the corporate structure of Universal resulted in the firing of White's A&R representatives and the album was never released.
 White relocated to Nashville in 1998.